Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/README.md

 *You will get a loooot of GitHub emails this week!* :grin:

+- Once you are happy with the revision, mark it as ready for merging.
+To this end,
+  - Click the **"Ready for review"** Button at the end of your Pull Request
+  - (only available for Draft Pull Requests...)

+**DO NOT MERGE THE PULL REQUEST YOURSELF!
+THANKS!**

+*That way, I will know you are happy and will have a final look before merging.*

 #### Goal

 At the end of Phase 2 you will

 -   have experienced the pull request workflow from both sides
 -   have integrated an interactive reviewing cycle in your project solution
+-   have marked for me (the project owner) your readyness for merging
 -   be ready for the next project! :grin:

 ## Beautifying your project